About Asbestos Exposure at Green River District Health Department — Bowling Green

 HVAC Mechanics and Mechanical Equipment Asbestos

-- Armstrong World Industries equipment insulation on auxiliary systems
+- equipment insulation on auxiliary systems

 - Deteriorating duct insulation allegedly disturbed during routine maintenance without containment protocols or hazard disclosure